 Studies show that millions of acres of uncultivated land are cleared to make room for feed crops and grazing pastures every year.

-Many poor people and farmers sell woods on their land to obtain a livelihood.
-In other words, the livelihood of most of the poor people is dependent on deforestation.
+Many poor people and farmers sell wood on their land to obtain a livelihood.
+In other words, the livelihood of poor people is dependent on deforestation.

 Hence, deforestation is mandatory for the sustenance and subsistence of multiple poor families in most developing countries.
 We can say that deforestation is sustaining the lives of poor people on Earth.

 To clear the land from forests, manpower is required.
 Thus, deforestation provides job opportunities for poor people.

 As it requires skilled people to cut wood and trees, it creates jobs on large scales based on the fact that deforestation is being carried out on large scale.

 Forests provide woods that are used in making goods like furniture, cupboards, homes, bridges, carts, boards, boats, sports goods, etc.